oddluck/limnoria-plugins/SpiffyTitles/README.md

 - Rate limiting to mitigate abuse
 - Configurable white/black list to control where titles are disabled
 - MIME type and size info for file links
-- Random selection of current useragents using fake-useragent
+- Configurable list of user agents
 - Ability to ignore domains using a regular expression

 Check out the [available options](#available-options)!